Greater Sunda Islands: Geography

 Borneo is the largest Indonesian island, as well as the third largest island in the world.
 Expanding across 75 million hectares, the island is geographically and ecologically diverse.
 There are three main geographical regions: tropical rainforests, coastal areas and river basins.
 Tropical rainforests are situated centrally, where inland they are surrounded by dense and lush mountain zones.
 The coastal areas are characterised by mangroves and swamps, often extending across hundreds of kilometres of coastal waters.
 The river basins lie in between the tropical rainforests and the coastline, acting as a pathway for trade and transport across the island.

 Borneo is the northernmost island of the Greater Sundas (1º N, 115º E) Although most of it is part of Indonesia (this part is known as Kalimantan), it also includes parts of Malaysia (Sabah and Sarawak), and all of Brunei Darussalam.

 Demographics

 With about 21 million people (census date 2014), there are over 190 ethnicities.
 A variety of local dialects and languages are spoken; these are unique to certain provinces and cultures.
 There are over 100 Austronesian languages.
 Some prominent languages are Bahasa Indonesia, Hakka, Tamil and English.
 Many other languages draw on Chinese backgrounds and linguistic history.

 Trade is a major source of income, with Brunei Darssalam's export of petroleum accounting for 99% of the island's overall income.
 The production of petroleum has been consistent since the 1920s, and as this production began to flourish Borneo, along with mainland Indonesia and Malaysia, contribute to more than half of the world's production of natural liquid gas.

 Landmarks

-Key landmarks of Borneo include the Omar Ali Saifuddien Mosque in Brunei, the Poring Hot Spring, Bohey Dulang and the Kota Kinabalu in Sabah.
+Key landmarks of Borneo include the Omar Ali Saifuddien Mosque in Brunei, Niah National Park in Sarawak, Bohey Dulang and the Kota Kinabalu in Sabah.